JeffMatson/WP-SMS-Notifications/readme.txt

 All carriers support the ability to send text messages via email.
 We have simply tapped into that to send all notifications.

 == Changelog ==

+= 2.2 =
+* Settings panel UI has been re-written for easier management
+* Changes to all users can be done from within the settings panel

 = 2.1 =
 * SMS notifications are now fully managed on an individual user basis.